ChrisDanielW/documentation_GP4/learning/dashboard/Group 4/reademe.md

 # **POSTMAN**

-*I will show how easy it is to use postman as a beginner*
+*I will show how easy it is to use postman as a beginners*

 **Just open your application**